undistro/zora/README.md

   --create-namespace
 ```

-These commands deploy Undistro Inspect to the Kubernetes cluster.
+These commands deploy Zora to the Kubernetes cluster.
 [This
 section](https://github.com/getupio-undistro/inspect/tree/main/charts/inspect)
 lists the parameters that can be configured during installation.